 access activists Henry Folkard and Dave Bishop (2012);

 former treasurer Gordon Adshead and competition climbing volunteer Mark Alderson (2013);

-technical committee stalwart and equipment innovator Ben Lyon (2016)
+technical committee stalwart and equipment innovator Ben Lyon (2016); and

-The BMC Executive Committee is the awarding body and a prize of a mountain scene picture will be awarded at the BMC Annual Dinner on Saturday 22 April 2017 during the BMC AGM weekend, at Plas y Brenin, the National Mountain Sports Centre in Capel Curig.
+The BMC Executive Committee is the awarding body and a prize of a mountain scene picture will be awarded on the evening of the BMC AGM on Saturday 28 April 2018 at the Castle Green Hotel in Kendal.